 The DfE has put School Leaders in an impossible position, much like the one Care Home Managers found themselves in at the end of the first wave.
 Do you think DfE will support you when your career and your personal life are under the strain of a legal challenge from a parent?

-If you think the answer may be no, read Part Two on how you can start to make your school Covid-safe with no extra funding
+Think the answer may be no?
+Read Part Two on how you can start to make your school Covid-safe with no extra funding.